xbkingx/resume-site-hugo/content/home/experience.md

 * Developed and implemented neurotechnologies to aid individuals with severe movement disorders, such as cervical spinal cord injury and amyotrophic lateral sclerosis (ALS).
 * Investigated brain-computer interface safety and usability factors essential for translation of BCI technology from a controlled lab environment to the outside world.
-* Analyzed, validated, and verified high volume, high resolution neural data sets across large variables spaces for dissertation study and collaborating projects, requiring precise knowledge of signal conditioning, filtering, aligning, and processing.
+* Analyzed, validated, and verified high volume, high resolution neural data sets across large variable spaces for dissertation study and collaborating projects, requiring precise knowledge of signal conditioning, filtering, aligning, and processing.
 * Thesis title: Volitional Strategies Engaged During Neural Interface Control: The Impact of Watching, Imagining, and Attempting Movement on Neural Activity.
 * Designed and developed thesis project during two major organizational transitions of the BrainGate project, requiring extensive team coordination, but also a high level of independence.
 * Validated and verified data from collaborators at the request of project directors, due to proficiency at all levels of system operation.